 First, don't put you email up ---ask Justia to take it down.

 I'm not hearing any specific facts in your situation.
 As a general rule a person chosing their route is responsible for it's safety.
 Unless there is a need to go across frozen water they would be harmed.
-Look at the Restatement...Read more »
+Look at...Read more »

 I already went under a procedure and I received no written notification of this nor was their any paperwork describing benefits or what happens after you leave the job.
 I had a verbal agreement (and some texts) with the manager saying I at least had a month but now I have a bill over $2,000.
 I...
 Read more »